Seirdy/seirdy.one/content/posts/floss-security.md

 #### Dynamic analysis example: Zoom

-In 2020, Zoom Video Comm&shy;unications came under scrutiny for marketing its "Zoom" software as a secure, end-to-end encrypted solution for video conferencing.
+In 2020, Zoom Video Communications came under scrutiny for marketing its "Zoom" software as a secure, end-to-end encrypted solution for video conferencing.
 Zoom's documentation claimed that it used "AES-256" encryption.
 Without source code, did we have to take the docs at their word?

 [The Citizen Lab](https://citizenlab.ca/) didn't.
 In April 2020, it published [a report](https://citizenlab.ca/2020/04/move-fast-roll-your-own-crypto-a-quick-look-at-the-confidentiality-of-zoom-meetings/) revealing critical flaws in Zoom's encryption.
 It utilized Wireshark and [mitmproxy](https://mitmproxy.org/) to analyze networking activity, and inspected core dumps to learn about its encryption implementation.
 The Citizen Lab's researchers found that Zoom actually used an incredibly flawed implementation of a weak version of AES-128 (ECB mode), and easily bypassed it.